chutney-testing/chutney-testing.github.io-legacy/docs/getting_started_1.md

 ```

 * Here we use the Chutney Kotlin DSL to declare an `environment`.
-* We reference the target `google`.
+* As you can see, we reference the target `google` using the variable name.
-* The environment `name` and `description` can be anything meaningful to you
+* The environment `name` and `description` can be anything meaningful to you.
+The name will be shown in the execution report.
-* You will reference the environment in an executable test by using its variable name `www`
+* The variable name `www` is a reference to set the environment on running tests

-# Write a Chutney scenario
+## Write a scenario

 Under `src/main/kotlin`, in the same package or another, create a Kotlin file (ex. `Scenarios.kt`) with the following content :